Dynatrace/backstage-plugin/plugins/kubernetes/README.md

 The ID of the plugin is `dynatrace-kubernetes` (to not conflict with other Kubernetes plugins).

-The ID of the backend plugin is expected to be `plugin.dynatrace-kubernetes.service`.
+The ID of the backend plugin API is set to be `plugin.dynatrace-kubernetes.service`.

 ## Getting started